 3.2 Effect of Hot-water Treatment on Germination and Sprout of Seeds of Selected Trees

 The effects of hot-water treatment on the germination and sprout of seeds of the four urban trees presented in Tables 3 and 4 were significant (P=.05).
-Seeds of Senna siamea and Delonix regia showed an early (6.67±1.33 and 7.58±1.33; 8.42±1.62 and 10.50±1.62) average days to germinate and sprout respectively.
+Seeds of Senna siamea and Delonix regia showed an early (6.67±1.33 and 7.58±1.33; 8.42±1.62 and 10.50±1.62) average days to germinate and sprout, respectively.
 The effects of varying soaking duration in hotwater (100oC) on the seeds of the selected urban trees on germination were not significant.
 Seeds soaked for 90 seconds and control germinated at an average of 15.70±1.41 days (Table 3).
 Seeds of Senna siamea soaked for 90 seconds and Delonix regia soaked for 60 seconds had the earliest days (6.00±2.99) to germinate while seeds of Polyalthia longifolia soaked for 30 seconds had the longest days (41.00±2.83) to sprout (Table 4).
 However, soaking duration in hot water significantly (P=.05) influenced the sprout of seeds.
 Seeds soaked for 60 seconds in hot water sprouted early with an average of 13.56±0.71 days.
 The control took longer time (20.92±0.71) to sprout (Table 3).
 The effect of interaction of seeds of the four selected urban trees and soaking duration in hot-water was not significant for germinate, however, for sprout, the interaction effects were significant (P=.05).
 Seeds of Senna siamea soaked for 60 seconds and Delonix regia soaked for 30 seconds germinated and sprouted within 5 and 8 days after planting respectively (Figure 4).
 Polyalthia longifolia seeds soaked in hot-water for 30 seconds took the longest days of 23 and 25 to germinate and sprout respectively (Figure 4).
 One seed each of Senna siamea soaked for 60 and 90 seconds and Delonix regia soaked for 30 and 60 seconds germinated at day 5 after sowing (Figure 5).
 One hundred germination percent was observed for seeds of the selected urban trees soaked in hot-water at varying soaking duration by week 7 (Figure 6).
 Seeds of the selected trees soaked in hot-water all had 41.7% germination rate at week 2.
 Seeds of Senna siamea had 91.7% germination at weeks 2 while Polyalthia longifolia had 41.7% germination rate at week 6 (Figure 6).